perfectra1n/claude-code-sync/docs/GIT_SETUP.md

 **What this does:**
 - Saves credentials to `~/.git-credentials` (plain text - see security note below)
-- Automatically used by `claude-sync` for all operations
+- Automatically used by `claude-code-sync` for all operations
 - No additional setup needed

 ### Option 2: Git Credential Cache (More Secure)